percona/pmm/documentation/docs/install-pmm/install-pmm-server/baremetal/docker/backup_container.md

     !!! summary alert alert-info ""
         - Stop and rename the `pmm-server` container.
-        - Take a local copy of the `pmm-data` container's `/srv` directory.
+        - Take a local copy of the `pmm-server` container's `/srv` directory.

     ---